kusalava/Technology/README.md

 Latest chenges for merigng changes

 "Feature complete, itneeds to merge to a feature2 branch"

+Perfect brach